Jeija/WS2811LEDMatrix/README.md

 * `make` to compile the firmware
 * `make flash` to flash the firmware to the microcontroller, make sure to adjust your programmer settings in the Makefile
 * `make clean` to remove unnecessary files

+By default, the firmware for the bottom right LED Matrix (in the constellation as preset in the node.js client) is flashed.
+The firmwares differ in their MAC and IP address.
+You can change this behaviour by defining which firmware you are flashing yourself:

+`make flash MATRIXCONF=MATRIX_TOPLEFT`

+Where available matrix names are:
+* MATRIX_TOPLEFT (192.168.0.90)
+* MATRIX_LEFT (192.168.0.91)
+* MATRIX_RIGHT (192.168.0.92)
+* MATRIX_TOPRIGHT (192.168.0.93)

 You should then be able to `ping` and `arping` your board when connected to the LAN.